koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 For TypeScript users, you can define type definition for your host components like this.
 You can override type definition for IntrisicElements.

-OK, let's move on the final part.
+OK, let's move on to the final part.
 Live coding.
 -->